- What Is Breast Lift Surgery?

 - Crescent Breast Lift: Those who need minimal lifting of the areola may be the best candidates for a crescent mastopexy.
 This technique removes a small, moon-shaped section of skin above the areola.
 When this is closed, the areola is subsequently moved higher on the breast.
 This type of lift utilizes a small incision at the top border of the areola that is well-disguised and heals well.

 - Periareolar Breast Lift: This is also referred to as a doughnut mastopexy, concentric mastopexy, or Benelli Mastopexy.
 Dr. Zemmel performs this technique with the addition of an implant.
 The periareolar mastopexy can effectively tighten loose skin while reducing the areolar size.
-It is carried out as Dr. Zemmel creates a circular incision around the border of the areola.
+It is carried out as a circular incision is created around the border of the areola.
 A doughnut-shaped area of skin is then removed and the incision is closed, hiding potential scarring around the border of the areola.

 - Vertical Breast Lift: A vertical mastopexy, or full-anchor pattern incision, is ideal for those who have a greater amount of excess skin and sagging than can be properly addressed with the above techniques.
 This procedure involves an incision that completely traces the areolar border and includes a vertical, downward incision, creating a “lollipop” shape.
 The anchor pattern may also require a horizontal incision in the inframammary crease below the breast.

 As a general principle in breast lifting, the more excess breast skin, and the lower the nipple areola is found on the front of the breast, the greater the lift required to give good shape.
-Dr. Zemmel believes that nearly all of his patients will accept a somewhat longer scar for the benefit of improved shape.
+Our surgeon believes that nearly all patients will accept a somewhat longer scar for the benefit of improved shape.

-If a breast implant is placed with your breast lift, Dr. Zemmel will use the same incision.
+If a breast implant is placed with your breast lift, the same incision will be used.
 The implant will be placed in a pocket directly under the breast tissue, or deeper, under the muscle of the chest wall.

-Dr. Zemmel and his team close all the incisions with fine absorbable sutures that give an excellent cosmetic result and do not need to be removed.
+Dr. Zemmel closes all the incisions with fine absorbable sutures that give an excellent cosmetic result and do not need to be removed.

 Dr. Zemmel goes into great detail to advise you on what technique will given you the best results as well as the pros and cons of each.